 Why bother with engagement?

-Employee engagement impacts…well, everything.
+Employee engagement impacts…well, everything

-Strategies for engaging your contact center.
+Strategies for engaging your employees

 - Keep things simple.
 Give your agents priorities that are actionable and clear, so they know how to reach attainable goals.